Doxycycline for Chlamydia

 - discolouration of thyroid tissue (if taken for long periods)

-- loosening of the nail from the nail bed after exposure on the sun
+- loosening of the nail from the nail bed

 - jaundice

-- upset stomach, loss of appetite, severe, persistent or bloody diarrhoea
+- severe, persistent or bloody diarrhoea

 - very severe headaches causing visual disturbances such as blurred vision, double vision or loss of vision